JulienRouse/JulienRouse.github.io/articles_markdown/2017-12-09_Regular_Expressions.md

 ### Regular Expression in Computer Science ###

-If you want to know the difference between PCRE and the strict definition of Regular expression defined in computer science, you can go see in the article on [wikipedia: Regular expression](https://en.wikipedia.org/wiki/Regular_expression), more specifically [this section](https://en.wikipedia.org/wiki/Regular_expression#Patterns_for_non-regular_languages).
+If you want to know the difference between PCRE and the strict definition of Regular expression defined in computer science, you can go see the article on wikipedia [Regular expression](https://en.wikipedia.org/wiki/Regular_expression), more specifically [this section](https://en.wikipedia.org/wiki/Regular_expression#Patterns_for_non-regular_languages).

 ### What is it? ###

 A regular expression is a sequence of character that define a search pattern, used to find, or find and replace text.
 More simply, it's a terse way to write text search like:

+> Search for all words containing the letter **a**
+>
+> Search for all the words that are not containing the letter **b**
+>
+> Search for all words beginning by the letter **a**
+>
-> Search for
+> Search for all words ending by a number

 ### Basics ###